Alma Deutscher

-Alma Elizabeth Deutscher (born 18 February 2005) is a British composer, pianist and violinist.
+Alma Elizabeth Deutscher (born 19 February 2005) is a British composer, pianist, violinist and conductor.
 A child prodigy, Deutscher composed her first piano sonata at the age of five; at seven, she completed the short opera, The Sweeper of Dreams, and later wrote a violin concerto at age nine.
 At the age of ten, she wrote her first full-length opera, Cinderella, which had its European premiere in Vienna in 2016 under the patronage of conductor Zubin Mehta, and its U.S. premiere a year later.
 Deutscher's piano concerto was premiered when she was 12.
-She has lived in Vienna, Austria since 2018.
-She made her debut at Carnegie Hall in 2019 in a concert dedicated to her own composition.
+She has lived in Vienna, Austria, since 2018.
+She made her debut at Carnegie Hall in 2019 in a concert dedicated to her own compositions.

 Background and education

 Alma Elizabeth Deutscher was born on 19 February 2005, in Basingstoke, England.
 She is the daughter of literary scholar Janie Deutscher (née Steen) and linguist Guy Deutscher.
 Deutscher also has a younger sister, Helen Clara.

 She began playing piano at the age of two, followed by violin at three.
 Her strong affinity to music was apparent from an early age.
 She could sing in perfect pitch before she could speak, and she could read music before she could read words.
 In a 2017 interview with the Financial Times, Deutscher said: "I remember when I was three and I was listening to a lullaby by Richard Strauss, I loved it!
 I especially loved the harmony; I always call it the Strauss harmony now.
-And after it finished I asked my parents "How could music be so beautiful?"
+And after it finished I asked my parents 'How could music be so beautiful?'"
 She received a little violin as a present on her third birthday, and while her parents thought it would just be another toy, she was "so excited by it and tried playing on it for days on end", so her parents decided to find her a teacher.
 Within a year she was playing Handel sonatas.

 At four she was improvising on the piano, and by five, had begun writing down her own compositions.
 These first written notations were unclear, but by age six, she could write clear compositions and had composed her first piano sonata, a recording of which was released in 2013.
 At seven, she composed her first short opera, The Sweeper of Dreams, at nine, a violin concerto, and her first full-length opera at age ten.